nondejus/KusamaValidatorWorkshop/README.md

 ## Create Session Keys

-1. After the node is syncing, SSH into the box:
+1. After the node is syncing, SSH into the box from the `/terraform` folder:

    ```
    ssh -i ../.ssh/id_rsa `terraform output ip`
    ```